 Gary started his career as a lawyer in New York City at the law firm of Townley and Updike, and eventually became a partner specializing in intellectual property licensing and protection.
 He is a graduate of George Washington University Law School where he served on the Law Review, and Cornell University where he received a B.S. in industrial and labor relations.
 Gary has been an active participant in UJA for several years and is passionate about youth sports, having served as a coach for various youth teams in Westchester, where he still resides with his wife, Lori.
 He has two adult children, Allison and Bryan, who live in New York City.

-A native of Bellmore, N.Y., Schefter graduated from the University of Michigan in 1989 and later earned his master’s degree at Northwestern University’s Medill School of Journalism in 1990.
+A native of Bellmore, New York, Schefter graduated from the University of Michigan in 1989 and later earned his master’s degree at Northwestern University’s Medill School of Journalism in 1990.

 The David J. Stern Leadership Award was established in 2021 and is presented to an individual in the sports industry who embodies David’s legacy of social responsibility, generosity, and professional excellence.
 A founder of Sports For Youth, David was a powerhouse attorney who served as the commissioner of the National Basketball Association from 1984 to 2014, during which time he oversaw the league’s global expansion and popularity in contemporary culture.